scribe-public/sample-policies/docs/v2/rules/ssdf/ps-1-web-commit-signoff.md

 **Short Description**: PS.1 Require contributors to sign when committing to Github through the web interface

+**Mitigation**:

+Requires signoff on web commits to ensure that code changes are reviewed and approved, thereby reducing the risk of unauthorized or malicious modifications.

 ## Rule Parameters (`with`)

 ```yaml